Azure-Samples/jfkfileshooverbot/README.md

     Enter the name and description as requested, then click **Create**.

-It takes a momemnt to create the new endpoint.
+It takes a moment to create the new endpoint.
 You'll find the URL next to the endpoint on the Endpoints page.
 Take note of it; we'll need it in the Hoover bot Web app.

 For full details on the uploading and training process, see [Creating custom voice fonts](https://docs.microsoft.com/azure/cognitive-services/speech-service/how-to-customize-voice-font).

 ### Customizing Speech Recognition

 The JFK assassination documents include a number of terms not found in everyday English.
 Chief among these are the cryptonyms (code names) representing various persons, operations, locations, events, and even categories of secrecy.
-The cryptonym for Lee harvey Oswald, for example, is GPLOOR.
+The cryptonym for Lee Harvey Oswald, for example, is GPLOOR.
 It's important that when the user speaks "g p floor" that it's recognized as the cryptonym GPFLOOR so that it can be successfully used in a query.
 This can be done by customizing the *pronunciation model* of the speech-to-text function of the Speech service.

-The pronunciation data to be submitted to the Custom Speech portal is a simple UTF-8 or ASCII text file containing the "dislpay form" of the term ("GPFLOOR" in this case), a tab character (code point 9), and the pronunciation of the term (here, "g p floor").
+The pronunciation data to be submitted to the Custom Speech portal is a simple UTF-8 or ASCII text file containing the "display form" of the term ("GPFLOOR" in this case), a tab character (code point 9), and the pronunciation of the term (here, "g p floor").

 There are hundreds of known CIA cryptonyms.
 Fortunately, the JFK Files search demo includes a list of them, along with a description of each, in the `CryptonymLinker` skill for Cognitive Search.
 We have converted this list to the format required by the Custom Speech portal, removed the descriptions, and added the pronunciation of each term.
 The resulting file is included here as `cryptonyms.txt` in the `speech` folder.
-(Not to be confused with `cryptonyms.json` in the `bot` folder, which contains definitions of each term and is used by the bot's back-end to send back definitions of cryptonyms.)
+(Not to be confused with `cryptonyms.json` in the `bot` folder, which contains the definitions for use by the bot's back-end to send back definitions of cryptonyms.)

 Some cryptonyms are regular English words, like ZIPPER.
 There are still included in the pronunciation data because they should appear in their all-uppercase form when recognized.
 We've also included "JFK," which is not a cryptonym, but should be recognized as a single word.

 **TIP** Pronunciations are given priority based on their order in the pronunciation file.
-To prevent shorter cryptonyms from being recognized prematurely when a cryptomym begins with a prefix that is itself a cryptonym, (e.g. recognizing "GP" instead of "GPFLOOR", then recognizing "floor" sepaately as a regular English word), we sorted the pronunciation file in reverse alphabetical order.
+To prevent shorter cryptonyms from being recognized prematurely when a cryptomym begins with a prefix that is itself a cryptonym, (e.g. recognizing "GP" instead of "GPFLOOR", then recognizing "floor" separately as a regular English word), we sorted the pronunciation file in reverse alphabetical order.
 This way, GPFLOOR comes before GP, and has priority over GP in recognition.

-**BTW** Searching The JFK Files for "JFK" is not actually very useful, because nearly every document in the collection, even those related to other individuals, includes a cover page indicating that the document is part of the "JFK Assassination System."
-In some documents, a notice containing "JFK" appears on *every* page.
+**BTW** Searching the JFK Files for "JFK" is not actually very useful, because nearly every document in the collection, even those related to other individuals, includes a cover page indicating that the document is part of the "JFK Assassination System."
+In many documents, a notice containing "JFK" appears on *every* page.

 Creating a custom language model using the cryptonym pronunciation data also requires language data; you can't train a language model without both files.
 The language file contains phrases or sentences that are likely to be uttered by a user.
 The language data is treated as an addition to a base model provided by Microsoft, so it needn't be extensive.
 We have provided a file, `questions.txt`, consisting of a handful of sample questions that users might ask the Hoover Bot.